stoeps13/connections-doc/source/user/communities/c_com_copy.md

 -   Moderation settings
 -   Apps

+    !!! note
-    **Note:** Except for the Rich Text app, app contents are not copied to the new community.
+    Except for the Rich Text app, app contents are not copied to the new community.

 ## What isn't copied? { .section}